Are Trekking Poles Better than a Stick?

 How to Use Trekking Poles Going Downhill

 How do you use a trekking pole correctly going downhill?
+The correct height for walking poles varies based upon terrain.

 If you have any balance or stability issues, simply slow down your pace and zigzag down the hill in effect making the hill less steep by going across the grade.